 Campaing Against Living Miserably is the UK’s leading charity fighting suicide.
 They run a free confidential web chat and call line which is open 7 hours a day for 7 days a week.

 Activities and social groups…

-We may be stuck inside for the foreseeable future but there is nevertheless a range of communities and activities still availible in our area.
+We may be stuck inside for the foreseeable future, but there is nevertheless a range of communities and activities still available in our area.